Skip advert

 Advertisement - Article continues below

-The only time an EV pollutes other than when you finally scrap it is when it's being charged, and even then the emissions are traced back through the National Grid to the power source.
+The only time an EV pollutes other than when it is finally scrapped – a process that increasingly sees batteries at least partially recycled or repurposed – is when it's being charged.
+Even then, emissions are traced back through the National Grid to the power source.
 If that happens to be a renewable source (solar panels/wind farm/wave power), then you could genuinely be contributing to lower harmful emissions into the environment.
-Even if power is sourced from nuclear, gas or coal sources, the levels produced for charging your car will be a mere fraction of the power station's overall pollution output.
+Even if power is sourced from nuclear, gas or coal sources, the levels of harmful byproducts produced when charging your car will be a mere fraction of the power station's overall pollution output.

 Buying incentives